New Research Reveals Neanderthals May Have Been Wiped Out By Interbreeding With Early Humans

 — Ye Worlde News (@ayeworld) November 12, 2018

 Genetics testing companies like 23andMe have also gotten into the game of testing for Neanderthal genes and have shown that modern humans share two to three percent of their genes with this extinct branch of humanity.
-However, as Professor Glenn Geher at SUNY notes, this is not an entirely positive thing, as the New York Post reported.
+However, Professor Glenn Geher at SUNY notes, this is not an entirely positive thing, as the New York Post reported.

 “High Neanderthal [gene] quotients tend to correspond to social fear and to autistic and depressive tendencies.”

 Norwegian research attests to these health issues that modern humans may be suffering from today by linking Neanderthal genes with these diseases and illnesses.
-For instance, Ole Andreassen, who works at the Institute of Clinical Medicine at the University of Oslo in Norway, has said that links have been discovered between Neanderthal genes and humans that are carrying these today who suffer from problems like high cholesterol and even autism.
+For instance, Ole Andreassen, who works at the Institute of Clinical Medicine at the University of Oslo in Norway, has said that links have been discovered between Neanderthal genes and humans that are carrying them today who suffer from problems like high cholesterol and even autism.
 It is also believed that the risks of tobacco addiction are greatly increased by these same genes.

-So while there do appear to be some risks associated with humans sharing genes with Neanderthals, we have now discovered that it probably wasn’t modern humans that killed them off after all, and that interbreeding with us may have been the thing that led to their eventual extinction.
+So, we have now discovered that there do appear to be some risks associated with humans sharing genes with Neanderthals, and it probably wasn’t modern humans that killed them off after all.
+Instead, interbreeding with us may have been the thing that led to their eventual extinction.